Glossary

 | > 0.25 | Poor |

-Google recommends a score of 0.1 or less for at least 75% of page visits.
+Aim for a score of 0.1 or less at the 75th percentile of page loads to pass the Google threshold.

 CLS quantifies unexpected shifts by multiplying impact fraction (viewport affected) by distance fraction (how far elements moved).
 User-initiated shifts within 500ms of interaction don't count.